bcwaters/ai_cmd/grok/README.md

   How is the terminal breaker line dynamic to window size

+  It would be nice to output results to different mediumns.
+      - slack: runs slack.sh to output resuts to a chat
+      - facebook: runs facebook.sh to output results to a facebook post or message

 How do I change the terminal window title?

 I like the spinner and countdown timer